noejon/react-conf-au-2020/day-1.md

 By [Selena Small](https://twitter.com/selenasmall88) and [Michael Milewski](https://twitter.com/saramic)

-An act by Michael and ..., starting with showing us what not to do when pair programming followed by a better approach to it, introducing ping-pong programming (one engineer writes test while the other one implements the functionnality)
+An act by Michael and Selena, starting with showing us what not to do when pair programming followed by a better approach to it, introducing ping-pong programming (one engineer writes test while the other one implements the functionnality)

 The key points to take out of this act are:
 - Prepare ergonomics, desk to be prepared for pairing